Andrejs1979/games-neltify/src/pages/small-business/index.md

 heading: Ideal for Small Business
 description: >-
   Small business owners are often confused about their marketing options on Instagram.
-Mark takes care of it.
+Unmerchant takes care of it.
 subheading: Let them promote your brand on Instagram.
 blurbs:
   - image: /img/example.jpg